getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 `crashed`:

 : _Optional_.
 A flag indicating whether this thread has caused the error.
 It does not necessarily indicate the application terminated -- defaults to `false`.
-It may display as `crashed: yes` on the Issues page.
+It displays as `crashed: yes` on the Issues page.
 When you set this flag to `true`, it's also used to preselect a thread in the thread's selector on the Issues page.

 `current`: